nsip/otf-reader/README.md

 ./otf-reader -config=./config/bp_config.json
 ```

-As each reader start up it will print its configuration to the terminal and then enter the watching looop waiting for file activity.
+As each reader start up it will print its configuration to the terminal and then enter the watching loop waiting for file activity.

 You can now copy files from the
 ```
 /cmd/otf-reader/test-data
 ```

 folder into the relevant folder under the cmd/otf-reader/in root you created earlier.

 As each file is copied, the reader will report progress in publishing the records.